Terms & Conditions

 8.4 All payments are due in pounds sterling and no payment shall be deemed to have been received until the Supplier has received cleared funds.

-8.6 The Customer shall make all payments due under the Contract in full without any deduction whether by way of set-off, counterclaim, discount, abatement or otherwise unless the Customer has a valid court order requiring an amount equal to such deduction to be paid by the Supplier to the Customer.
+8.5 The Customer shall make all payments due under the Contract in full without any deduction whether by way of set-off, counterclaim, discount, abatement or otherwise.
+In the event that an account is outstanding, we will refer the matter to an appointed debt collection agent.
+In this instance additional costs will incur at the current rates of which is added to the final debt amount, payable by the customer.
+The customer agrees that payment of the full amount including changes can be legally enforced in court.
+The only exception is if the Customer has a valid court order requiring an amount equal to such deduction to be paid by Kwikpac to the Customer.

 8.7 If the Customer fails to pay the Supplier any sum due pursuant to the Contract, the Customer shall be liable to pay interest to the Supplier on such sum from the due date for payment at the annual rate of 4% above the base lending rate from time to time of the Bank of Scotland, accruing on a daily basis until payment is made, whether before or after any judgment.
 The Supplier reserves the right to claim interest under the Late Payment of Commercial Debts (Interest) Act 1998.

 9.1 If the Customer wishes to cancel a Contract for non-stocked products, this must be done before the Contract is confirmed.
 Non-stocked products cannot be returned once your Contract is confirmed.
 Non-stocked products include products with a delivery time of longer than next day delivery.